How does Modbus Communication Protocol Work?

 Connecting to a slave is first performed by setting the communication parameters for your serial COM port.

-Then by entering the slave’s address in the Device ID field, for
+Then by entering the slave’s address in the Device ID field, for example 1, selecting the function code 01 to read the slave’s coils Status stating at address 0001 and reading a length of 100 coils.

 In addition, there are several companies providing products and support to help you with protocol communication.
 ProSoft Technologies, HMS Industrial Communication, and MOXA are to name just a few.